 4. My Florence Style

 To me, Italian fashion is classic and timeless.
-I love when you can spot, out of a sea of casually dressed tourists, a perfectly dressed older couple.
-He wears his suit with a hat, and she wears a dress or maybe a skirt with a blouse that matches her bag and shoes, it′s flawless.
+I love it when you can spot a perfectly dressed older couple out of a sea of casually dressed tourists.
+He wears his suit with a hat, and she wears a dress or maybe a skirt with a blouse that matches her bag and shoes; it ′s flawless.
 They look as impeccable as they probably did fifty years ago.
-That is what Italian fashion is to me – a design that will survive the passing of time and this has influenced my style.
-I find that the older I am becoming the more classic my dress sense is.
-Maybe because I design accessories I feel shoes, bags, and jewellery can make the simplest outfit look completely different and suit any occasion.
-So I count on accessories to dress up or down an outfit and set the tone for my style.
-I am inspired by the colours of Florence, which you can see reflected in the leather I′ve chosen for the bags I create.
-Yellows, pinks and reds of the Tuscan sunset and the warm creams and earthy tones that make up the city′s buildings have definitely had a significant influence on my style, and bag designs.
+That is what Italian fashion is – a design that will survive the passing of time and has influenced my style.
+The older I become, the more classic my dress sense is.

 5. Favourite Shopping Stores/Areas